Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Adjustment for Local Parameters

 \subsection{Using Transformations toward Normality}

-For estimation, Stan transforms all model parameters to $(-\infty, \infty)$.
-By defualt, {\bf csSampling} estimates the $H_\theta$ and $J^{\pi}_\theta$ and produces an adjustment on this `unconstrained' parameter space.
+For MCMC sampling, Stan transforms all model parameters to $(-\infty, \infty)$.
+For example, a variance parameter specified as $\sigma_\alpha \in [0,\infty)$ is given a log transformation to map to $(-\infty, \infty)$.
+By default, {\bf csSampling} estimates the $H_\theta$ and $J^{\pi}_\theta$ and produces an adjustment on this `unconstrained' parameter space.
 For variance components and other hierarchical model parameters, it is plausible that even unconstrained parameterizations in Stan (e.g. $\log(\sigma_\alpha))$ maybe still be far from normal.
 This has several implications:

-\begin{itemize} \item We can use univariate transformations to get each parameter marginally closer to a Gaussian distribution (ignoring multivariate normality) \item Estimates for the Hessian $H_\theta$ may be a poor estimate of the (inverse) of the variance.
-We can consider using the posterior sample itself to get this variance since the too are equivalent asymptotically.
-Estimates for $J^{\pi}_\theta$ should be more robust due to the resampling estimator \end{itemize} We propose the following approach which automates the first two points. \begin{itemize} \item Use the \cite{yeojohnson} testing and transformation approach implemented in the {\bf car} package \citep{car}.
+\begin{itemize} \item We can use univariate transformations to get each parameter marginally closer to a Gaussian distribution (ignoring multivariate normality). \item Estimates for the Hessian $H_\theta$ may be a poor estimate of the (inverse) of the posterior variance.
+We can consider using the posterior sample itself to get this variance since the two are equivalent asymptotically. \item We expect that estimates for $J^{\pi}_\theta$ should be more robust due to the resampling approach. \end{itemize} We propose the following approach which automates the first two points. \begin{itemize} \item Use the \cite{yeojohnson} testing and transformation approach (available in in the {\bf car} package \cite{car}).
 This is a modification of the Box-Cox approach \citep{box1964analysis} that is extended to negative valued variables.
 We call this transformation $\psi(\theta) = \eta$.
 We will also need this inverse $\psi^{-1}(\eta) = \theta$ (available from the {\bf VGAM} package \citep{VGAM}) as well as its derivative $\partial \psi^{-1}(\eta)/ \partial \eta$, which we can estimate numerically.

-In implementation, we estimate a unique hyperparameter $\lambda$ and apply a transformation for each of the $K$ parameters independently.
+In implementation, we estimate a unique hyperparameter $\lambda \in (-3,3)$ and apply a transformation for each of the model parameters independently.